-Here are my new money-saving tips to help us all to save more and stretch our dollars.
+Here are my new money-saving tips to help us all save more and stretch our dollars.
 I will be updating this post often.
 If you have any new money-saving tips to share, please email us at morewithlesstodayteam [at] gmail.com.

 I will also be sharing money-saving tips on my Instagram stories.
-If you are on Instagram, I would love to connect @morewithless.
+If you are on Instagram, I would love to connect with @morewithless.

 Navigate This Article